 Cleo Wilkinson - Artist

-She has taken this complex delicate and most physically demanding of all art forms to great heights and diversity.
-Each image shows a great range of tones and depth of color which is only obtained through painstaking burnishing of the plate and many trial printings.
-She has designed a unique handcrafted roulette to grind the plate which creates a rare stippled texture to the images.
+Cleo has taken this complex delicate and most physically demanding of all art forms to great heights and diversity.
+Each image shows a great range of tonal depth which is only obtained through painstaking burnishing of the plate and many trial printings.
+She has also designed a unique handcrafted roulette to grind the plate which creates a rare stippled texture to the images.

 MEZZOTINT